conmaol/maglocunus/AI/LLMs/ngrams.md

   Let NEXT be the most likely next word given the prior PROMPT Let PROMPT be PROMPT+NEXT
 ```
+### More on N-grams and their sensitivity to the training corpus

+§2.19.
+N-gram language models are increasingly accurate as we increase the value of N – the longer the context on which we train the model, the more coherent the generated sentences.
+- Quadrigrams are better than trigrams, which are better than bigrams, which are better than unigrams.

+§2.20.
+As the value of N increases, you need an increasingly larger training corpus to generate enough N-grams.
+N-gram language models are strongly dependent on the <mark>size</mark> of their training corpus.

+§2.21.
+N-gram language models are also strongly dependent on the <mark>genre</mark> of their training corpus.
+A model trained on Shakespeare will be little use for understanding articles from the Wall Street Journal.

+### Training sets and test sets

+§2.22.
+Training data for building an n-gram language model needs to be partitioned into two non-overlapping sets:
+- the <mark>training set</mark> – used to actually train the (statistical parameters of the) model
+- the <mark>test set</mark> – not used to train the model, but the evaluate it after it has been trained.

+§2.23.
+We can used <mark>perplexity</mark> as a metric for how well a given statistical model matches a test corpus.

+§2.24.
+For more complex experiments, we can set aside a second test set – the <mark>development set</mark> – to fine tune a model during training, but before final evaluation on the test set.

 Back up to: [Top](#)